chiara111p111/Predict-Bike-Sharing-Pattern/report-template.md

 The second step of this study was to analyze data pattern in features.
 That was done using hystogram graphics.
 Based on this visual inspection, I decided to add new features, extracting three new features from "datetype" column and to change dtype from numeric to categorical.
 Then I trained a new model that has shown an improved of RMSE Kaggle score on test data.

-Lastly, I decided to use a specific hyperparameter for model algorithm: GBM (tree based model) with different hyperparameter setting.
+Lastly, I decided to use a specific hyperparameter for model algorithm: GBM (tree based model) with different hyperparameter settings.
 After the training,  the model show a slight increase in RMSE score from 1.33528 to 1.22447.

 In the end, I compared the Kaggle score of all model and plotted these scores against hyperparameter settings to analyze the relative improvement or degradation in performance.